NAWBO Charlotte's Board

 The NAWBO organization was founded with the original purpose to affect public policy.
 This area’s focus is to increase awareness of public policy and it is important to her success (and the success of other women business owners).
 Involvement in (or awareness of) NAWBO national strategic alliance, WIPP, is encouraged as well as participating in NAWBO national’s Public Policy Forum.
 Recent efforts to increase awareness include public policy tidbits shared at the meetings and in the e-newsletter and director participation on both city and county advisory committees.

-Education Director
+Education Chair

 NAWBO sets itself apart by being the only organization specifically for women business owners.
 It’s important to offer opportunities for learning that apply directly to this unique demographic.
 Education is offered in the form of the selection of monthly meeting speakers as well as maintaining a Speakers Bureau.
 In order to offer a more long-term approach to board succession, the goal is for this team to initiate a woman’s leadership development program.